top of page

 StudioMic.jpg

 In 1981, the station’s call letters became what we know today as WOYK, and the station was considered a “full-service” format, which included music, news, and sports.
 Doug George, who sold the station to York Professional Baseball, LLC in January, 2014, purchased WOYK in December of 1987, owning the station for just over 26 years.
-WOYK ran as an oldies station under his direction, and then a country station until becoming a full-time sports format on January 1, 1999.
+WOYK ran as an oldies station and then a country station under his direction before becoming a full-time sports format on January 1, 1999.

 In-house Broadcast

-Now in its 18th year as a full-time sports format, WOYK has had a long tradition of sports broadcasting dating back to its early days.
-During its history, the station carried the Baltimore Orioles from the 1950s through the early 1980s, and then again from 2007-09.
-For many years through the 1960s, they also carried the Philadelphia Phillies, and then did so again in the 2000s.
-They also carried Baltimore Colts football until the team snuck away in the middle of the night in 1984.
-Hershey Bears hockey returned to WOYK in 2014, and was also carried on the station in the 1970s.
+Now in its 26th year as a full-time sports format, WOYK had a long tradition of sports broadcasting dating back to its early days.
+During its history, WOYK carried the Baltimore Orioles from the 1950s through the early 1980s, and then again from 2007-09.
+For many years through the 1960s, WOYK also carried the Philadelphia Phillies and did so again in the 2000s; the Phillies returned to WOYK in 2022.
+WOYK also carried Baltimore Colts football until the team snuck away in the middle of the night in 1984.
+Hershey Bears hockey returned to WOYK in 2014 and previously aired on the station in the 1970s.

-Additionally, York White Roses baseball aired, and for many years, York High athletics were broadcast with York fixture George Trout calling the games before eventually becoming station manager.
+Locally, York White Roses baseball aired and for many years, York High athletics were broadcast with York fixture George Trout calling the games before eventually becoming station manager.

-Other teams that the station has broadcast over the years include the Philadelphia Eagles, Philadelphia 76ers, Philadelphia Flyers, Pittsburgh Pirates, Pittsburgh Steelers, Washington Redskins, University of Maryland football, Pitt Panthers football, Notre Dame football, Villanova basketball, and the Motor Racing Network.
+Other teams that the station has broadcast over the years include the Philadelphia Eagles (returned to WOYK in 2021), Philadelphia 76ers (returned to WOYK in 2014), Philadelphia Flyers, Pittsburgh Pirates, Pittsburgh Steelers, Washington Redskins, University of Maryland football, Pitt Panthers football, Notre Dame football, Villanova basketball, and the Motor Racing Network.

 Keeping the Tradition Alive